OctopusDeploy/docs/docs/api-and-integration/tentacle.exe-command-line/configure.md

       --trust=VALUE          The thumbprint of the Octopus Server to trust --remove-trust=VALUE   The thumbprint of the Octopus Server to remove from the trusted list
-      --reset-trust          Removes all trusted Octopus Servers
+      --reset-trust          Removes all trusted Octopus servers

 Or one of the common options:

-      --console              Don't attempt to run as a service, even if the user is non-interactive
-      --nologo               Don't print title or version information --noconsolelogging     Don't log to the console
+      --help                 Show detailed help for this command

 ```